Go To Best Tools for Airbnb >>

 If you can’t appropriately respond to guest’s inquiries within an hour, set up a message template that says “Hi there!
 Thanks for your question.
 I’m currently unavailable but will respond to your message shortly.
 Thanks for your patience!”
 This way Airbnb thinks you’ve addressed the guests question within the hour time frame.
 It also lets the guest know you are aware of their question.

 Airbnb Listing Tip #5: Rely On Airbnb Smart Pricing

 Don’t rely on the Airbnb Smart Pricing tool.
 Many hosts have found it prices your listing too low.
 Of course, this makes sense because Airbnb wants more bookings.

-Instead, try services like Beyond Pricing or Wheelhouse.
+Instead, try services like Wheelhouse.
 There is an additional charge, but it is minimal and is well worth the money.
-Both platforms integrate with your Airbnb calendar and automatically adjusts prices based on events and demand in your area.
+Wheelhouse’s pricing platforms integrates with your Airbnb calendar and automatically adjusts prices based on events and demand in your area.

 They have many markets/cities available across the country, including my home base of Boise, Idaho.
 You’ll just set the minimum price you’ll accept and the average nightly rate you want.
-Based on those two numbers, Beyond Pricing will fluctuate the nightly rates to get more nightly income for their customers.
+Based on those two numbers, Wheelhouse will fluctuate the nightly rates to get more nightly income for their customers.